 Quinoa has become a staple ingredient in my pantry.
 I have started to use it in my cake, muffins, salads and Indian flat bread.
 Any dish that used rice is now made with quinoa.
-I have raved about my love for quinoa here.
 The recipe below gives an idea to prepare the salad.
 You can add more or less of the veggies, skip few vegetables or add anything new.
 It’s your salad and so make it with what you have in hand.
 You can also replace sunflower seeds with roasted almonds or pistachios.
 I have made this salad “n” number of times during my pregnancy.
 I love the addition of vegetables which helped to stabilize my blood sugar level during gestational diabetes.
 I still continue to eat this salad for my weightloss journey.
 I love the fact that they are so easy and quick to fix and really healthy and filling for the tummy.

 - 1 cup raw quinoa